 Did you know, that your diet directly impacts your oral health?
 The health of your teeth and gums can be influenced by your diet and nutritional status, right through your life.
 As Dietitians, we often find that people forget about the health of their teeth and gums, and the impact it has for their overall nutrition.
 Poor dental health can also be the first sign of other chronic diseases.
-It is Dental Health Week across the country this week (6-12 August).
-A week where we are reminded how important high-quality dental care is essential to our entire wellbeing.
+High-quality dental care is essential to our entire wellbeing.
 In this article – we “open up” and explain how diet can impact your teeth, how your teeth can impact your health, and what you can do to keep your mouth healthy.

 A varied and highly nutritious diet isn’t just good for our waistlines.
 It’s also good for our bodies, including our mouths.
 A study published in the Journal of Biomedicine and Biotechnology Good Oral Health and Diet found a significant association between poor diet and increased risk of oral disease: